Agriculture

 Opportunities

-Opportunities include orchards, vineyards, wineries, vegetable growing in open fields and greenhouses, industrial crop production, etc. Processing is one of the most important and attractive investment categories.
-Equipment and technology are required for storage, packaging and long distance transportation of fresh products; drying; instant freezing; canning; and the production of ingredients and additives.
+Opportunities include orchards, vineyards, wineries, vegetable growing in open fields and greenhouses, and industrial crop production.
+Processing of agriculture production is potentially an attractive area for investment.
+Equipment and technology are required for storage, packaging, and long-distance transportation of fresh products; drying; instant freezing; canning; and the production of ingredients and additives.
 Other related activities of interest include input supplies.
 Irrigation, packaging and processing equipment, and agricultural machinery offer other opportunities, as well as production and trade of planting materials and agribusiness leasing.
 There is increasing demand for organic products, creating opportunities for organic farming.
 Other niche opportunities include: services for product quality and safety standards in wineries; re-equipping of wineries; vineyard replanting; and expansion of wineries into the tourism industry.